github/docs/content/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization.md

 ### Configuring the default `GITHUB_TOKEN` permissions

 {% ifversion actions-default-workflow-permissions-restrictive %}
-By default, when you create a new organization,{% ifversion ghec or ghes or ghae %} the setting is inherited from what is configured in the enterprise settings.{% else %} `GITHUB_TOKEN` only has read access for the `contents` and `packages` scopes.{% endif %}
+By default, when you create a new organization,{% ifversion ghec or ghes %} the setting is inherited from what is configured in the enterprise settings.{% else %} `GITHUB_TOKEN` only has read access for the `contents` and `packages` scopes.{% endif %}
 {% endif %}

 {% data reusables.profile.access_profile %}